02 Mar 7 Common Home HVAC FAQs

 Pilot lights, which powers the components of your home HVAC system, including hot water heaters and central heating systems, do go out occasionally.

 If your pilot light goes out more than once per season, this could indicate a problem.
 Although, some homeowners will shut them off for the summer, everyone should know how to light his or her pilot.
-It isn’t too difficult and there are usually instructions printed on the equipment itself.

 5. Is my thermostat working properly?